Auto-Mech/MESS/README.md

 The most direct way to install the code is through the conda package manager.
 If you have conda installed,
-(1) activate an environment you wish to use to install MESS, and
+(1) activate an environment in you wish to use to install MESS, and
 (2) run the install command:
 ```
 conda install -c auto-mech mess
 ```

-If you do not have a preferred Conda environment set up, an empty environment with no packages can be created and activate with the following commands
+If you do not have a preferred Conda environment set up, an empty environment with no packages can be created and activated with the following commands
 ```
 conda create --name myenv
 conda activate myenv